 - The initial and subsequent accounting by lessors for sales-type leases, direct financing leases and operating leases

 - The seller-lessee’s evaluation of and accounting for sale-leaseback transactions

-- The lessee’s presentation of leases on its balance sheet, income statement and cash flows statement and the disclosures required of lessees under ASC 842
+- The entity’s presentation of leases on its balance sheet, income statement and cash flows statement and the disclosures required of lessees and lessors under ASC 842

 - The effective date of ASC 842 and the transition guidance that should be applied in the initial implementation of ASC 842

-We also shine spotlights throughout our guide on a variety of changes ASC 842 has on lessee accounting.
-In addition, we provide: (a) an easy-to-use table that summarizes the reassessment and remeasurement events that require lessees to reassess or remeasure a particular aspect of ASC 842 (e.g., reassess lease classification or remeasure lease payments) and (b) a lessee disclosure checklist.
+We also shine spotlights throughout our guide on a variety of middle market insights regarding ASC 842.
+In addition, we provide: (a) an easy-to-use table that summarizes the reassessment and remeasurement events that require reassessment or remeasurement of a particular aspect of ASC 842 (e.g., reassess lease classification or remeasure lease payments) and (b) a disclosure checklist.

-Our guide is a valuable tool to lessees as they implement ASC 842 and account for their leases on a going-forward basis.
+Our guide is a valuable tool for entities as they apply the guidance in ASC 842 and account for their leases on a going-forward basis.
 Click here for information about the ASC 842 accounting standards implementation services provided by RSM.